89 F

 Cummings added that the governor’s final budget decisions reflect a “prudent and responsible plan on behalf of our taxpayers to provide additional cushion for the commonwealth’s general fund resources.”

-Meanwhile, inflation cooled slightly in April.
-Consumer prices rose 2.3% compared to last year, down from 2.4% in March and well below the 3.3% rate seen a year ago.
+Meanwhile, inflation cooled slightly in April. rose 2.3% compared to last year, down from 2.4% in March and well below the 3.3% rate seen a year ago.
 Core inflation, which excludes and , held steady at 2.8%.
 The Federal Reserve’s preferred inflation gauge also fell, with the core personal consumption expenditures index easing to 2.6% in March.

 The Federal Reserve kept interest rates unchanged earlier this month and is expected to do so again at its June 18 meeting.